fbpx

 About Us

-YAFFED employs a three-pronged approach.
+YAFFED employs a five-pillared strategy to create change.
 While we believe it is the government’s responsibility to enforce the law and ensure every child receives the education to which they are entitled, we do not believe this alone will solve this issue.
 We also believe that it is important to build grassroots and community-based support for change.
+We continue to bolster our political capital by engaging with leading Jewish organizations to support our work.
+We pursue legal action when necessary to compel government compliance and create precedent when officials are reluctant to act.
 And finally, we employ consistent and persistent awareness campaigns in the media.
 Each one is essential to our work.

 Our Theory Of Change